macobuzi/ocr-lab/README.md

 ##Note
 The source code can be read from the website because the whole program is written in JavasSript. <br>
-It is not a open source project so use it as reference.
+It is not an open source project so use it as reference.